wojdyr/fityk/doc/model.rst

     # clear F
     F = 0

-    # clear F and put three functions in it
+    # clear F and add three functions in it
     F = %a + %b + %c

     # show info about the first and the last function in F